jarun/nnn/README.md

 #### Dependencies

-`nnn` needs a curses library with wide character support (like ncursesw) and standard libc.
+`nnn` needs a curses library with wide character support (like ncursesw), libreadline and standard libc.

 #### From a package manager